ni/instrumentstudio-plugins/labview/examples/Game of Life/README.md

 # Game of Life - InstrumentStudio Plug-in Example

-This is an example that demonstrates how to integrate and use the InstrumentStudio Plug-In SDK APIs in LabVIEW applications to develop the application as an InstrumentStudio plug-in.
+This example demonstrates how to integrate and use the InstrumentStudio Plug-In SDK APIs in LabVIEW applications to develop the application as an InstrumentStudio plug-in.

 ## Features